Can I save money if I write the script?

 Teach him or her about what is on the visual and audio side of the script.
 Paint a picture so that she can give you critical feedback on the direction of the video.
 Stress that spending an hour on the script could mean saving thousands of dollars later when things don’t go as everyone thought they would.

-Like I said in an earlier post, scriptwriting is a skill that any competent writer can achieve.
+Like we said in an earlier post, scriptwriting is a skill that any competent writer can achieve.
 With a little coaching from a professional scriptwriter, along with some key templates and examples, you can arrive at a professional quality script for all types of video products.